axibase/axibase-charts/syntax/udf.md

 [Chartlab Example](https://apps.axibase.com/chartlab/2595a144/5/)

-`getValueAtPoint()` can be used to compare the recent value with the value for some time or modify the recent value, using the constant value.
+`getValueForDate()` can be used to compare the recent value with the value for some time or modify the recent value, using the constant value.
-Using `getValueAtPoint()` user can write the `getPercentChangeFromBaseDate() function`.
+Using `getValueForDate()` user can write the `getPercentChangeFromBaseDate() function`.

 ```javascript
 /*